About St Luke's Gardens

 You can book the games area at St Luke’s Gardens.

 To book or for more information call Chelsea Sports Centre on: 020 7352 6985

 At the end of the 18th century, the growth of the population in Chelsea increased the demand for burial grounds.
 A site was chosen near to the Kings Road burial grounds and the new St Luke’s graveyard was consecrated in 1812.
 A perimeter wall and 9ft railings were installed around the site as protection against grave robbers.

-The growing population also meant that the original parish church was now seen as too small, and designs were commissioned for a new parish church to sit at the centre of the St Luke’s burial grounds.
-James Savage was chosen as the architect, and the foundation stone for the church was laid in October 1820.
+The growing population also meant that the original parish church was now seen as too small.
+Designs were commissioned for a new parish church to sit at the centre of the St Luke’s burial grounds.
+James Savage was chosen as the architect.
+The foundation stone for the church was laid in October 1820.

-During the Second World War the park suffered from bomb damage, and the original railings surrounding the park were removed in the early 1940s to help with the war effort.
+During the Second World War, the park suffered from bomb damage.
+The original railings surrounding the park were removed in the early 1940s.